ledwinEzkiel/ledwinEzkiel/README.md

 # Hi There

-I am Ledwin Ezkiel Wotulo, I am a student in the Information Systems program.
+I am Ledwin Ezkiel Wotulo, I am a student in the Information Systems.
 Currently, I am learning the Python programming language.